Notification of an unqualified trade by foreign legal persons (=> legal persons with their registered offices outside Czechia)

 What are the time limits for applying for the registration of the branch plant in the commercial register?

-The application for the registration of the branch plant in the commercial register must be submitted within 90 days of the date of receiving the extract from the trade licensing register.
+The application for the registration of the branch plant in the commercial register must be submitted within 90 days of notifying the trade.

 The head of the branch plant is authorised to represent the foreign legal person in all matters relating to the plant as of the date of the plant’s registration.